SuperSonicSites/inteck3d/content/_index.md

 Testimonial3_comment: Amazing quality work
 Testimonial3_name: Yan and Kimberley
-Testimonial3: Designing and creating a house plan can be stressful and time consuming but working with Inteck3d for our dream home made it so easy and We could not be happier with the results.
+Testimonial3: Designing and creating a house plan can be stressful and time consuming but working with Inteck3d for our dream home made it so easy and we could not be happier with the results.
 Inteck3d was very conscientious of our desires and time.
 The service was beyond expected.
 Communication was clear and easy and timelines were always respected.
 They made sure to give us availabilities that worked for us.
 The quality of our house plan was amazing!
-We feel as if we’ve been in it before it’s even build.
+We feel as if we’ve been in it before it’s even built.

-Testimonial4_comment: Inteck3d's is a breath of fresh air
+Testimonial4_comment: Inteck3d is a breath of fresh air
 Testimonial4_name: Steve Hunsader, Coronado Construction, SF Bay Area.
 Testimonial4: I'm glad to have met Ivan and his crew back in 2019.
-In today's world, where most sub-contractors cause project delays and provide less than optimal work, Inteck3d's is a breath of fresh air.
+In today's world, where most sub-contractors cause project delays and provide less than optimal work, Inteck3d is a breath of fresh air.
 They keep to their schedule while providing exceptional work.
 Communication from them is timely and clear.
 They ask questions when we provide information that could be interpreted in multiple ways instead of making assumptions.
 Intek3d is now a sharp tool we'll hold close in out toolbag.

 service4: Drafting/House Plans
-service4_desc: Using Chief Architect, we create drafting and 2D drawings that you can use for construction documents, permanent applications, and building permits.
+service4_desc: Using Chief Architect, we create drafting and 2D drawings that you can use for construction documents and building permits.
 And the 2D drawings are duplicated simultaneously in 3D so you can still get an accurate visual representation of your space!

 service5: Home Visualization
 service5_desc: Inteck3d is a designer’s dream.
 Experiment with floor plans, walls, staircase design, the works, and nail down exactly what you envision your dream home to look like.
 We can even import data into our program so you can see how your actual furniture can look like in your dream space.